raspberrypisig/SolidPython/README.rst

 Version 2.x.x
 =============

-TODO: change expSolid -> SolidPython 2.x.x

-This is an experimental SolidPython branch.
-It's a refactored version of SolidPython.
-Since -- I guess -- this branch will never make it back to SolidPython:master it's now kind of a "thing" of its own - an experimental SolidPython fork.
+SolidPython 2.x.x is a refactored version of SolidPython 1.x.x.

-It is based on the following proposal: https://github.com/SolidCode/SolidPython/issues/169
+The refactoring process was based on the following proposal: https://github.com/SolidCode/SolidPython/issues/169

 The goal was to